Are You Truly Rested? Understanding the Seven Types of Rest

 Physical Rest

 What it is: Physical rest can be passive (sleeping, napping) or active (yoga, stretching, massage therapy, a gentle walk).
-It’s essential for restoring our body's energy levels.
+It supports the body in recovering and replenishing over time.

 How to implement: Prioritise getting 7-9 hours of sleep per night.
 Incorporate short naps if needed.
 Engage in gentle physical activities like yoga, a walk in nature or stretching to promote relaxation and improve circulation.
 Have a relaxing massage.